 Degree options: BSc major

-The study of cognitive science at Mount Allison involves incorporating perspectives from a variety of fields.
+Within the Department of Psychology, the cognitive science program at Mount Allison is one-of-a-kind in Atlantic Canada — incorporating perspectives from a variety of fields.

 In first year you will take introductory psychology, computer science, mathematics, chemistry, and physics courses.